Mixed Breeds

 When raised alongside children, adults, and pets, Shepweilers are tolerant, loving, and comfortable.
 Squirrels and other rodents are another story.
 Both the German Shepherd and Rottweiler have high prey drives, and this will likely pass to their hybrid.

-Working dogs require ample amounts of energy to do their jobs, so expect a high energy puppy that will continue into adulthood.
-They aren’t boundless though, once they hit their exercise quota they’ll love nothing more than to relax with you.
+Working dogs require ample amounts of energy to do their jobs, so expect a high-energy puppy that will continue into adulthood.
+They aren’t boundless, though.
+Once they hit their exercise quota, they’ll love nothing more than to relax with you.

 Appearance & Grooming